EXPLAINER: How is technology aiding Miami rescuers' search?

 “It will be part of the kit that first responders have,” said Proulx, of Teledyne FLIR.
 “The operation of those drones and robots will be progressively more autonomous.
 They will be much more independent and operate as teammates rather than tools.”

-Another technology available to the responders — but not on the scene Friday — is a doppler radar device developed by NASA’s Jet Propulsion Lab and the Department of Homeland Security that “sees” through concrete slabs, detecting the signatures of human respiration and heartbeats.
+One technology available to the responders — but not on the scene Friday — is a microwave radar device developed by NASA’s Jet Propulsion Lab and the Department of Homeland Security that “sees” through concrete slabs, detecting the signatures of human respiration and heartbeats.

 A prototype saved four lives after the 2015 earthquake in Nepal and it was used two years later in Mexico City.
 Its developers say it provides an edge over acoustics, the usual method for detecting people in rubble, because disaster sites tend to be noisy.